hu19891110/ithemes-exchange/readme.txt

 http://ithemes.com/codex/page/Exchange_Installation

 == Changelog ==

+= 1.11.12 =
+* Auto-Height for admin advanced area text fields
+* Spell reset with two e's
+* Allow 3rd parties to tweak the state of the SW
+* Change unlimited inventory message
+* Don't delete transactions when customer's WP user is deleted

 = 1.11.11 =
 * Fix bug causing it_exchange_is_page(  ) to always return true when called from SW and  != 'product'